What is Entrusted Toolbar?

-Entrusted Toolbar can be downloaded from the sites that promote it.
-However, it can also enter your computer in a bundle with other programs.
-Typically to other adwares, this toolbar can be easily downloaded in a bundle with freeware and shareware.
+Entrusted Toolbar can be downloaded from various download websites that have been involved to its distribution.
+However, it can also enter your computer in a bundle with other programs as an optional component.
+Typically to other hijackers, this toolbar can be easily downloaded in a bundle with freeware and shareware.
 In order to prevent its infiltration, you should be very careful when downloading download-managers, PDF creators and similar applications.
-We highly recommend checking every installation window that belongs to such software and eliminating unwanted entries.
+We highly recommend selecting Custom or Advanced installation of the freeware and then checking every installation window that belongs to such software.
+After doing this, you should get ability to eliminate all unwanted check marks that can be pre-checked by the developer of your freeware.
 If it gets inside the PC, Entrusted Toolbar modifies the system.
 It may not only affect all browsers, but it may also change the start page to Search.conduit.com, which has also been reported on our site.
 Please, do NOT leave this toolbar if you haven't installed it on your machine manually!
 In order to fix your PC, follow this guide:

 When seeking to remove Entrusted Toolbar, you should follow these steps.

 You can remove Entrusted Toolbar automatically with a help of one of these programs: SpyHunter, STOPzilla, Malwarebytes Anti Malware.
 We recommend these applications because they can easily delete potentially unwanted programs and viruses with all their files and registry entries that are related to them.

 Step 1: Uninstall Entrusted Toolbar and related programsWindows Mac OS X ↷ Step 2

 from Windows 7 / Vista / XP systems

 - Click Start → Control Panel → Programs and Features (if you are Windows XP user, click on Add/Remove Programs).

 from Windows 10 / Windows 8 systems